Dabudabot/LanguageComparison/README.md

 ## Steps
 0. Prereq: VM - Windows 7x64 with JDK 11.0.5 and Visual Redistributable
-1. Build Generator, Checker and sorters (CPP, Java, NativeC)
+1. Build Generator, Checker, and sorters (CPP, Java, NativeC)
-2. Copy binaries to virtual machine
+2. Copy binaries to the virtual machine
 3. Run Generator
 4. Make a snapshot
 5. Run one of the sorters and note the results